ocaml/dune/doc/coq.rst

 Coq theories may be defined using :ref:`coq.theory<coq-theory>` stanzas, or be auto-detected by Dune by inspecting Coq's install directories.

-A *Coq plugin* is an OCaml :ref:`library` that Coq can load dynamically at runtime.
+A *Coq plugin* is an OCaml :doc:`/reference/files/dune/library` that Coq can load dynamically at runtime.
 Plugins are typically linked with the Coq OCaml API.

 Since Coq 8.16, plugins need to be "public" libraries in Dune's terminology, that is to say, they must declare a ``public_name`` field.

-A *Coq project* is an informal term for a :ref:`dune-project` containing a collection of Coq theories and plugins.
+A *Coq project* is an informal term for a :doc:`/reference/files/dune-project/index` containing a collection of Coq theories and plugins.

 The ``.v`` files of a theory need not be present as source files.
 They may also be Dune targets of other rules.

-To enable Coq support in a Dune project, specify the :ref:`Coq language version<coq-lang>` in the :ref:`dune-project` file.
+To enable Coq support in a Dune project, specify the :ref:`Coq language version<coq-lang>` in the :doc:`/reference/files/dune-project/index` file.
 For example, adding

 .. code:: dune

     (using coq 0.8)

-to a :ref:`dune-project` file enables using the ``coq.theory`` stanza and other ``coq.*`` stanzas.
+to a :doc:`/reference/files/dune-project/index` file enables using the ``coq.theory`` stanza and other ``coq.*`` stanzas.
 See the :ref:`Dune Coq language<coq-lang>` section for more details.

 .. _coq-theory:

 coq.theory
 ----------

-The Coq theory stanza is very similar in form to the OCaml :ref:`library`
+The Coq theory stanza is very similar in form to the OCaml :doc:`/reference/files/dune/library` stanza:
-stanza:

 .. code:: dune